ripienaar/free-for-dev/README.md

   * [restlet.com](https://restlet.com/products/apispark/) — APISpark enables any API, application or data owner to become an API provider in minutes via an intuitive browser interface
   * [scrapinghub.com](https://scrapinghub.com) — Data scraping with visual interface and plugins.
 Free plan includes unlimited scraping on a shared server
   * [context.io](https://context.io) — Create simple email webhooks and code against a free, RESTful, IMAP API to leverage email data
-  * [Meya.ai](https://meya.ai) — Create and deploy a chatbot.
-Free tier allows only 1 bot.
   * [Apify](https://www.apify.com/) — Web scraping and automation platform that lets you create an API extracting websites data.
 Free tier with 10k monthly crawls and 7 days data retention.
   * [Diggernaut](https://www.diggernaut.com/) — Cloud based web scraping and data extraction platform for turning any website to the dataset or to work with it as with an API.
 Free plan includes 5K page requests monthly.
   * [Colaboratory](https://colab.research.google.com) — Free web-based Python notebook environment with Nvidia Tesla K80 GPU.